matty99/matty99.github.io/_posts/2015-10-1-reducing-backwards-compatability-work.md

 ### What's my point?

 I accomplished this in 5 minutes of work.
 Not only that, but I was ready to add backwards compatibility to my site to support these users, but instead I got them to update.
-This means I don't need to add any border radius hacks, transparency hacks, or any other crap to my site.
+This means I don't need to add any border radius hacks, transparency hacks, or anything similar to my site.

 The high conversion rates I saw also indicates that it's likely my users didn't even know they were out of date until the plug-in I added told them to update.